Analogbird/route.ninja/README.md

 [![Build Status](https://travis-ci.org/analogbird/route.ninja.svg)](https://travis-ci.org/analogbird/route.ninja)
 [![Dependencies](https://david-dm.org/analogbird/route.ninja.png)](https://david-dm.org/analogbird/route.ninja)

-The best -and easiest- way to manage your routes in your Nodejs &amp; Express applications.
+The best -and easiest- way to manage your routes in your Nodejs & Express applications.

 `
 You can cut to the chase and take a look at the test application (in the test directory)